rust-stuco/lectures/week4/collections_generics.md

 ```

 * Accessing individual characters in a string by indexing is common in many languages
-* However, if you try to access a `String` using an index, you will get an error
+* However, if you try to access a `String` using an index, you will get an error...